Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Canopy parental control app removal alert on iPhone

-One part of the service that was efficient, however, was support.
+One part of the service that was efficient was its support.
 We contacted email support via the chatbot in our browser agent.
 Within minutes, we’d heard from support.
 They weren’t able to solve our problem, but they were quick to answer, so that was a definite plus.

 We’ve tested plenty of parental control software and know that sometimes it takes a little bit of time for everything to set itself up and work.
-After several hours, we expected Canopy to be at full functionality, but we still ran into a host of problems.
+After several hours, we expected Canopy to be fully functional, but we still ran into a host of problems.

 Android experience